-thecreativedestruction is a contemporary art collaborative founded in 2016 by Timothy Archambault and CYJO to support and promote art that is realized through an existential and experiential process of development.
-It's theoretical framework views tension and anxiety as one of many influential components of growth. thecreativedestruction reinterprets manmade constructs (cultural, economic, political, social, etc.), destroying the old and creating the new.
+thecreativedestruction is a contemporary art collaborative founded in 2016 by CYJO and Timothy Archambault to support and promote art that is realized through an existential and experiential process of development.
+It's theoretical framework views tension and anxiety as one of many influential components of growth. thecreativedestruction is where art, innovation, and change converge to shape a new world of possibilities.

 A Miami-based architect and composer born in Connecticut, Timothy Archambault has since the ’90s developed a repertoire of early